dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_installation.md

 > AND programstageid=1510410385;
 > ```

+Option codes are also used in program rule expressions, program indicators, etc. If you are updating code options in your system, make sure you update the codes in all affected metadata objects.

 ### Sort order for options

 Check whether the sort order `sortOrder` of options in your system matches the sort order of options included in the metadata package.
 This only applies when the json file and the target instance contain options and option sets with the same UID.

-After import, make sure that the sort order for options within an option set starts from 1.
+After import, make sure that the sort order for options within an option set starts at 1.
+There should be no gaps (eg. 1,2,3,5,6) in the sort order values.

+Sort order can be adjusted in the Maintenance app.

+1. Go to the applicable Option Set
+2. Open the "Options" section
+3. Use "SORT BY NAME", "SORT BY CODE/VALUE" or "SORT MANUALLY" alternatives.

 ## Importing metadata